gingerBill/JaiLang/README.md

-# JaiSublime
+# JaiLang

-JaiSublime is a Jai plugin for the text editor [Sublime Text 2](http://www.sublimetext.com/3) providing syntax highlighting.
+JaiLang is a Jai plugin for the text editor [Sublime Text 2](http://www.sublimetext.com/3) providing syntax highlighting.
 Sublime Text 3 has only been tested.
 This may work in Sublime Text 2.

 ## Features